 Tim’s practice focuses on class action, securities, complex business and intellectual property litigation matters.
 Tim regularly litigates matters involving securities and financial fraud, Ponzi schemes, stockbroker malpractice, and violations of state and federal securities statues; patent infringement, trademark infringement, trade secrets and copyright infringement; consumer class actions; and shareholder derivative and fiduciary duty claims.

 Prior to joining the firm, Tim held a two-year clerkship with Hon.
 Robert E. Jones of the United States District Court (Oregon).
-He is listed in and has received several awards and recognitions including Chambers USA, Benchmark Litigation “Local Litigation Star,” “Lawyer of the Year, Portland – Patent Litigation” The Best Lawyers in America®, and “Top 50” Oregon Super Lawyers.
+He is listed in and has received numerous awards and recognitions including Chambers USA, Benchmark Litigation “Local Litigation Star,” “Lawyer of the Year, Portland – Patent Litigation,” The Best Lawyers in America® and “Top 50” Oregon Super Lawyers.